 No-Sew Sewing - Fusible Options

-Did you know you can "sew" fabric and other textiles, without ever threading a needle or even having a needle and thread on hand.
-No sew sewing is achieved with the fusibles that will join two pieces of textiles with a fusible material that requires heat to "glue" the two pieces together.
+Did you know you can "sew" fabric and other textiles, without ever threading a needle or even having a needle and thread on hand?
+No sew sewing is achieved with the fusible that will join two pieces of textiles with a fusible material that requires heat to "glue" the two pieces together.

-Fusibles are one solution to never threading a needle but I'm not sure I'd trust an entire garment that was constructed with fusibles.
-Eventually you will want to sew and be creative, which will lead to you learning about needles and thread.
-Hand sewing is one options that is an economical choice to get started.
+Fusibles are one solution to never threading a needle but I'm not sure we'd trust an entire garment that was constructed with a fusible.
+Eventually, you will want to sew and be creative, which will lead to you learning about needles and thread.
+Hand sewing is one option that is an economical choice to get started.
 Time and patience can sew an entire garment or item by hand.